Our Fleet

 • Personality: the “we can be there by lunch” aircraft

 When the mission calls for speed and range without going full airliner, the 414 shines.
-It’s a great fit for mission support, ministry travel, and special flights where timing matters.
+It is a great fit for mission support, ministry travel, and special flights where timing matters.

 More Information